khantauheed77/AI-Website-Builder/README.md

 * Brevo credentials
 * Unsplash credentials

-Use `.env.example` to document required variable names without exposing actual credentials.
+Use `.env.example` to document required environment variable names without exposing actual credentials.

 If a secret is accidentally exposed, revoke it immediately and generate a replacement.